 In his sermon of September 16, 2001 (the Sunday after the 9/11 terrorist attacks), Wright asserted that the United States had provoked the attacks because of its own foreign transgressions.
 Said Wright:

 “We bombed Hiroshima, we bombed Nagasaki, and we nuked far more than the thousands [who died on 9/11] in New York and the Pentagon, and we never batted an eye.
 We have supported state terrorism against the Palestinians and black South Africans, and now we are indignant because the stuff we have done overseas is now brought right back to our own front yards.
 America's chickens are coming home to roost.”

 In the same sermon, Wright characterized 9/11 as an act of "revenge" by an oppressed "people of faith" who had "moved from the hatred for armed enemies to the hatred of unarmed innocents."
-He compared what the al-Qaeda Muslims had done to unarmed innocents, to the vengeful bloodlust that had slaves had felt in a previous era: "I had to show them [his congregants] how the people who were carried into slavery were very angry, very bitter, moved in their anger from wanting revenge against the armies that had carried them away to slavery, to [wanting revenge against innocent civilians]," he explained in an interview with PBS's Bill Moyers.
+He compared what the al-Qaeda Muslims had done to unarmed innocents, to the vengeful blood-lust that black slaves had felt in an earlier era: "I had to show them [his congregants] how the people who were carried into slavery were very angry, very bitter, moved in their anger from wanting revenge against the armies that had carried them away to slavery, to [wanting revenge against innocent civilians]," he explained in an interview with PBS's Bill Moyers.